IML-Spikeformer: Input-aware Multi-Level Spiking Transformer for Speech Processing: Experimental results

-In contrast, the HD-RepSSA$_L$ visualization in Figure \ref{Fig: vis of attention map}(b) exhibits structurally attention maps with layer-dependent characteristics.
+In contrast, the HD-RepSSA$_L$ visualization in Figure 4(b) exhibits structured attention maps with layer-dependent characteristics.
 Early layers (e.g., layer 1) demonstrate concentrated diagonal activation, establishing localized temporal dependencies that correspond to phoneme-level processing.
-Intermediate and deeper layers (layers 6 and 12) gradually broaden their receptive fields, capturing hierarchically organized speech structures.
-This progressive expansion of the receptive field inherently supports the multi-scale temporal processing crucial for speech tasks, enabling the model to preserve local precision while capturing global context — both essential for effective speech representation.
-The hierarchical attention structure provides a empirical explanation for the performance improvement observed in Table \ref{Tab: abla}, demonstrating how HDM utilize structured inductive bias compensates for the representational limitations of linear attention.
+Intermediate and deeper layers (layers 6 and 12) gradually broaden their receptive fields, capturing hierarchically organized speech structures and acoustic features from phonemes to words to sentences.
+The expanding attention map range directly reflects the increasing receptive field size, where narrow attention spans in early layers capture phoneme-level acoustic details, medium-range attention in intermediate layers integrates phonemic sequences into word representations, and broad attention patterns in deeper layers enable sentence-level contextual understanding.
+This progressive expansion of the receptive field inherently supports the multi-scale temporal processing crucial for speech tasks, enabling the model to preserve local precision while capturing global context—both essential for effective speech representation.
+The hierarchical attention structure provides empirical explanation for the performance improvement observed in Table \ref{Tab: abla}, demonstrating how HDM utilizes structured inductive bias that compensates for the representational limitations of linear attention.